robur-coop/utcp/README.md

 ## µTCP - Transmission control protocol

-ALPHA: This is still under development and not yet ready for being used.

 This repository contains a TCP stack with a pure functional core.
 Its design is close to the [HOL4 specification](https://www.cl.cam.ac.uk/~pes20/Netsem/alldoc.pdf) developed in the [Netsem](https://www.cl.cam.ac.uk/~pes20/Netsem/) project -